"From little acorns....mighty oaks do grow"

 - develop all our children as self-motivated and independent learners

-- provide a broad, balanced and engaging curriculum within a stimulating and creative learning environment which encourages and support curiosity , exploration and discovery.
+- provide a broad, balanced and engaging curriculum within a stimulating and creative learning environment which encourages and supports curiosity , exploration and discovery.

 - support our children in the development of their physical, intellectual and creative capabilities.

 - support their moral, spiritual, social and cultural development, teaching them to value and respect diversity.

 - promote standards of good behaviour by focusing on mutual respect and personal and collective responsibility, encouraging a sense of pride in themselves, their school and their community.